 In 1989 Julian married Debbie, who is a community dentist.
 Their three children, Robin, Fiona and Kitty, were born in 1993, 1995 and 2000.
-Julian has published three books: Maximum Life: All for the glory of God, Idols: God’s battle for our hearts and The Joy of Service (which draws on twenty years of ministry at Eden) - see bibliography.
+Julian has published five books: Maximum Life: All for the glory of God, Idols: God’s battle for our hearts, The Joy of Service (which draws on twenty years of ministry at Eden), Fresh Pathways in Prayer and Jesus Lover of My Soul: Fresh Pathways to Spiritual Passion - see bibliography.
 After many years as a trustee on the boards of UCCF and IVP, he is currently on the Trust Board of the Fellowship of Independent Evangelical Churches.
 Outside work, Julian runs, including the odd marathon.
 He also enjoys walking with his border collie dogs, painting with oils, political biographies, and opera.
 He cherishes an ambition to eat in every Cambridge college hall.

 Genevieve comes from London and studied English Literature and Italian at Leeds University.
 After graduating, she worked as a Technical Author for five years at a computer company in Dunstable.
 It was there that she heard the gospel for the first time, becoming a Christian in 1984.
 She subsequently joined a local church, West Street Baptist Church, and attended the Bible College attached to it.

 She went to Japan in 1991 with Worldwide Evangelisation for Christ (WEC International) and, after studying Japanese for two years, worked in evangelism and pastoral care.
 She lived in Hikone and in the university city of Kyoto, which is the cultural capital of Japan.
 When back in the UK, she was on the staff team at West Street.

 Genevieve likes art exhibitions, reading, swimming and coffee-shops and, above all, knowing Jesus!